 Message IDs are used to add new error messages to an SAP application area.
 They consist of a two-character message class and a three-digit sequence number.
 Message text should be as generic as possible to facilitate reuse.
 Whenever possible, use & in the body of the message to represent variables passed from the program (e.g., ‘Customer number & is invalid’).

 No changes should be done in SAP Standard message.
 If a new message is needed due to modification associated with standard code, a custom message class should be created.

-Logical Databases

-Logical databases provide a method for accessing data in database tables, which differs considerably from the SELECT, statement.
-A logical database is a special ABAP/4 program, which combines the contents of certain database tables.

-Logical databases also contain pre-defined selection logic and authorization checks and provide a standard user interface.
-Using logical databases reduces the need to code any selection logic or authorization checks.
-SAP provides numerous logical databases that can be used as required in new reports.